xdamah/swagger-xdamah-examples/main-examples/extend/README.md

 ### Main Concept here ###

 In this we by extending swagger in built validations and demonstrate validations beyond OOTB validations.
+We use swagger extensions to achieve this.
 We also demonstrate custom schemas.

 ### What next? ###